pv-appdev/msm-queries/README.md

 Etc. We could add a bunch of movies — perhaps even the entire IMDB Top 250 — this way, by adding directors and actors first, then adding movies, and finally adding characters to join movies and actors.

 Go ahead and add the IMDB Top 250 by hand with `.new`, `.save`, etc..... just kidding!
 That would take forever.
-In the real world, _someone_ would have to manually add all of our data, whether it's us or our employees or our users (through forms in their browser, obviously, not through `rails console`).
+In the real world, _someone_ would have to add all of our data, whether it's us, or our employees, or a rake task that pulls from an API, or our users (through forms in their browser, obviously, not through `rails console`).

 But for now I've provided a rake task, `dummy:reset`, that will populate your tables for you quickly.
 You can go check it out if you like in `lib/tasks/dummy.rake`, but there's not much to see.
 It just creates a bunch of rows in each table with data that I web scraped from IMDB.
 Run the task with the following command-line command (you should _not_ be at `pry(main)>` when you run this, you should be at the `$` prompt):